patriknyfeldt/view-3d-model/README.md

 - If you are unfamiliar to the `Vue.js` javascript framework, [see this guide to create a Vue.js project](#create-vue-project)

-- If you don't have a `gltf(glb)` file, the fastest way to get you started is by downloading [this example glb here](https://github.com/patriknyfeldt/3d-models/raw/main/glb/nike.glb).
+- If you don't have a `gltf(glb)` file, the fastest way to get you started is by downloading [this example glb by clicking here](https://github.com/patriknyfeldt/3d-models/raw/main/glb/nike.glb).

 There are plenty of free downloads on the web.
 For example you can visit [Sketchfab](https://sketchfab.com/features/free-3d-models), and download a 3d-model of your liking.
 Make sure that you choose the file format `gltf` or `glb` (`glb` formats is often to prefer because of its smaller size).